stevekrouse/cycle/README.md

     * variable should default to setting to 0
     * functions don't work in setting inital data! this is complex given how things are currenlty built
     * raise errors when variables are used out of scope

+  * better onboarding
+    * needs more structure but still allows for user choice
+    * need to come up with untutorials?
+    * add other projects chat app and todomvc (with links not to c9) to homepage

+  * user accounts & saving

+  * ajax
+    * consider webscript and blockspring

+### Current technical projects

   * better elements
     * Link url URL in a new tab|this page|new window
     * Image url URL